 New materials and manufacturing techniques meant there were way more creative opportunities for designers.
 It was now cheaper to manufacture items in bulk.
 Whilst some designers went overboard on the details, the Mid-Century Modern design opted for the classic look, which is why it's still so stylish.
 Its defining characteristics, simple and functional, allowed Mid-Century modern to remain forever chic.

 Mid-Century Modern migrated to Australia in the 1960s and 1970s thanks to Bulgarian architect Iwan Iwanoff.
-He bought his German architectural flare to Australia, using timber and glass panels along with concrete blocks and floating panes to create some of Perth's most iconic Mid-Century Modern homes.
+He brought his German architectural flare to Australia, using timber and glass panels along with concrete blocks and floating panes to create some of Perth's most iconic Mid-Century Modern homes.
 You can see his influence reflected in classic Mid-Century homes around Dianella, City Beach, and Floreat.

 It is streamlined, fresh and poppy, with nods to retro nostalgia.
 Like we said before, functionality is vital with as minimal fuss as possible—uncluttered living spaces with a mix of traditional and non-traditional materials to contrast against each other.
 Think subtle layering in stone, glass, timber and steel with soft and natural tones.
 The incorporation of these materials may be normal to us now, but at the time it was breaking away from traditional architecture practices.
 And it wasn't just these natural materials making waves in the design work.
 Perhaps most synonymous with Mid-Century Modern is the adoption of plastic in furnishings thanks to its practicality and cost-effective properties.
 Plastic dining chairs are a lasting legacy of the period with its simple design, clean and smooth finishing.